Main Street Pocket Park & Mural Project

 -

-Sept–Nov 2025: Planning & early preparation
+Sept–Nov 2025: Planning and early preparation

 -

-Dec 2025–Feb 2026: Final planning & pre-construction
+Dec 2025–Feb 2026: Final planning and pre-construction

 -

-Mar–May 2026: Mural execution & site preparation
+Mar–May 2026: Mural execution and site preparation

 -